freesewing/freesewing/markdown/dev/tutorials/pattern-design/conclusion/en.md

 Congratulations, you have created your first pattern.
 And while it's arguably rather simple, you have learned a bunch of things along the way.
 Let's list some of the things you've learned:

-- You learned how to [setup your development environment](/tutorials/pattern-design/create-freesewing-pattern) with `npx create-freesewing-pattern`
+- You learned how to [setup your development environment](/tutorials/pattern-design/new-design) with `npx @freesewing/new-design`
 - You learned how to [add parts](/tutorials/pattern-design/your-first-part), [measurements](/tutorials/pattern-design/adding-measurements), and [options](/tutorials/pattern-design/adding-options) to your pattern's configuration file
 - You learned what [a good boilerplate is to start with a new part](/tutorials/pattern-design/part-structure)
 - You learned [how to add points and draw paths](/tutorials/pattern-design/constructing-the-neck-opening)